Your browser version is no longer supported, so you may experience issues while using this site.

 Share the stage

 Download AAMI’s Broken Heel Spotify Playlist!
 Featuring fabulous feel good tunes, this playlist will keep your mind active on the long road to Broken Heel.

 Remember you can call the Queen of the Desert

 Broken down near Broken Hill?
 Flat tyre?
 Run out of fuel?
 With 24/7 Australia-wide roadside assistance and unlimited call-outs, AAMI really is the queen of the desert!
 Learn more about AAMI Roadside Assist – it might be just what you need to ensure the girls make it safely to the festival, wigs and all.

-AAMI Roadside Assist an optional extra only available in conjunction with AAMI comprehensive car insurance.
+AAMI Roadside Assist an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
 Terms and conditions for coverage apply.
 The information is intended to be of general nature only.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.